With Jira Service Desk 2.4 Atlassian introduced the new Automation Module. Quoting Atlassian's Automating your service desk announcement:

 Adding an automated canned response rule for notifying customers about reaction time:

-- If you haven't done it already, install Canned Responses for JIRA.
+- If you haven't done it already, install Canned Responses Pro for Jira.

 - In your service desk project, proceed to the Project administration > Automation and select a New rule (top of the list).